 The program also benefits the participating offenders, teaching them vocational skills and responsibilities, providing an opportunity to give back to the community and decreases recidivism rates after release, among many things.

 Participating dogs can be adopted anytime during the program by contacting the Puppies for Parolees Coordinator, Betty Lindsey at (816) 632-1390 ext 3153 or email at email@example.com.
+Cam Atkinson is also assisting with the program.
 If the dogs are not adopted during their 12-weeks at the correctional facility, they will return to our Pet Adoption Center and be available for adoption.

 Look for the Puppies for Parole badge on the corner of our adoptable dogs profile pics for dogs currently participating in the program.